List of members of the Riksdag, 2018–2022

 This is a list of members of the Riksdag, elected in the 2018 Swedish general election, for the term 2018–2022.

-List of current MPs
+List of MPs

 Incumbent MPs, including alternates for serving ministers (listed in cursive) and their current party affiliations, as of 5 February 2022:

 List of elected MPs

 Members originally elected in the 2018 general election:

 Members who resigned and their successors

 Below are listed members who resigned and their subsequent successors.